-ALIGNING CIP IMPROVEMENTS WITH VISION ZERO
+ALIGNING EXISTING IMPROVEMENTS WITH VISION ZERO

 Capital Improvement Program (CIP) roadway and intersection projects should be planned and designed with Vision Zero in mind.
-Traditionally, roadway design has been based on the tenets of highway design developed in the 1950s and 1960s which focused on moving cars at highway speeds.
+Traditionally, roadway design has been based on the tenets of highway design developed in the 1950s and 1960s, which focused on moving cars at highway speeds.
 While important for rural and interstate highways, this approach does not align with urban and suburban streets in multimodal contexts.
 Traditionally, a "design speed" is chosen that is higher than the anticipated speed limit to create a "factor of safety" for the motorist.
 What results in practice is the measured vehicular operating speed, typically expressed as the 85th percentile speed, is higher than the posted speed limit.
 Furthermore, the operating speed exceeds what the community deems appropriate for the given context, which is referred to as the "desired operating speed".

-This situation creates a perception of the street or intersection as unsafe, particularly for vulnerable users and individuals with disabilities.
-These speeds also create higher risks of fatal and serious injury crashes, violating the tenants of Vision Zero.
+This situation creates a perception of the street or intersection as unsafe, particularly for vulnerable users inclusive of individuals with disabilities.
+These speeds also create higher risks of fatal and severe injury crashes, violating the tenants of Vision Zero.

 Instead, the "design speed" of our streets and intersections should be equivalent to the "desired operating speed".
-Such designs produce lower operating speeds that align with the expectations of the community as determined through engagement and acknowledgment of the context.
-Then, the speed limits are set to reflect the desired operating speeds.
-Thus the design speed, the speed limit, the actual operating speed, and the desired operating speed are all equal or nearly so.
-This supports Vision Zero, better meets community expectations, and allows valuable law enforcement resources to be deployed otherwise.
+Such designs produce lower operating speeds that align with the expectations of the community, as determined through engagement and acknowledgment of the context.
+Instead, our streets should be designed to result in travel at the "desired operating speed."
+Lower operating speeds should align with the expectation of the community, as determined through engagement and acknowledgment of the context.

+Adequate design and appropriate speed limits that produce desired operating speeds supports Vision Zero, better meets community expectations, and allows valuable law enforcement resources to be deployed elsewhere.
 On the following page, Figure 7 showcases this paradigm shift.